 3. What can I use instead of meringue powder?

-Instead of meringue powder, you can use fresh egg whites for royal icing.
-Keep in mind that using raw eggs could increase the risk of foodborne illness, so pasteurized egg whites are a safer option.
+You can use fresh egg whites for royal icing, but raw eggs carry a risk of foodborne illness, so pasteurized whites are safer.

 4. How do I fix icing that is too runny?